wbenb/wbenb.github.io/_posts/2016-08-14-power-supply.markdown

 layout: post
 title: "DIY Workbench Power Supply"
 date: 2016-08-14 13:32:20 +0300
-description: Designed and built a device that connects to a PC power supply to provide multiple voltages used for running electronics.  # Add post description (optional)
+description: Designed and built a device that connects to a PC power supply to provide multiple voltages used for running electronics.
-img: /power-supply/power-supply-main.jpg # Add image post (optional)
+img: /power-supply/power-supply-main.jpg
 tags:
 ---